 Some sellers use terms like 'hemp extract' or 'hemp tincture' in a way that suggests these products have the same benefits as CBD oil.
 However, these could merely be hemp seed oil, which, while nutritious, does not contain CBD or other cannabinoids.

 When it comes to THC oils, the situation is even more complex due to the stringent regulations surrounding its sale and distribution.
-Products labeled as the best THC tinctures on unregulated platforms may not only be misleading but also illegal, underscoring the importance of sourcing from reputable and legal providers.
+Products labeled as the as THC tinctures on unregulated platforms may not only be misleading but also illegal, underscoring the importance of sourcing from reputable and legal providers.

 The Takeaway: CBD Tincture Vs. CBD Oil